Howell-Shinji/Deep_Learning/README.md

 # Deep Learning Practice Project Based on PyTorch
 ## Project Overview
 This is a PyTorch-based deep learning practice project designed to help beginners get familiar with the basic usage of PyTorch and master the process of building, training, and testing neural networks.
-The project covers common deep learning tasks, such as image classification and regression prediction, helping learners deepen their understanding of deep learning theory through hands-on practice.
+The code includes detailed comments and is accompanied by model flowcharts and architecture diagrams to facilitate learning.
 ### Project Structure:
 ```
 PyTorch-Practice-Project/